IfeanyiEmeagi/LLM-Based-Customer-Segmentation-Dashboard/README.md

 The steps implemented in the project are as follows:
 - Tokenize each complete observation.
-- Identify outliers using OD.
+- Identify outliers using ECOD.
--
+- Dimensionality reduction.
+The dimension of the dataset were reduced to 2 and 3 using PRINCE python library for easy visualization.
+- Contribution of each features in each cluster.
+- The insights obtained were explained in a table format.

 The application can be check out [here](https://llm-based-customer-segmentation-dashboard-123.streamlit.app/).
 The screen shot of the appliocation and the insights derived is show below.
 The insights were shared in a table format.